 Cougars range in weight from 90 to 180 pounds and are 3 ½ to 6 ½ feet long.
 Males are usually larger than females.
 They live about 10 years in the wild and up to 20 years in captivity.

 The International Union for Conservation of Nature (IUCN) lists the cougar as of least concern, but their status varies according to location.
 In some U.S. states, the cougar is listed as endangered or protected, and in some states they are not protected.
 An estimated 30,000 cougars live in the American West, and in some western states it is legal to hunt them.
-In Oregon, the Department of Fish and Wildlife limits cougar hunting to specific times of year and keeps careful track of the number and gender of cougars taken.
+In Oregon, the Department of Fish and Wildlife limits cougar hunting to specific times of year and keeps careful track of the number and sex of cougars taken.